MicrosoftDocs/windows-dev-docs/terminal/customize-settings/interaction.md

 **Default value:** `false`

 > [!IMPORTANT]
-> This feature is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview).
+> This setting was renamed from `"minimizeToTray"` to `"minimizeToNotificationArea"`.

 <br />

 ___

-## Always show tray icon ([Preview](https://aka.ms/terminal-preview))
+## Always show notification icon

-When this is set to `true`, the Terminal will place its icon in the system tray.
-If either this global setting or the `minimizeToTray` global setting is set to true, Terminal will place an icon in the system tray.
-The user will also be able to utilize the `minimizeToTray` _action_.
+When this is set to `true`, the terminal will place its icon in the notification area.
+If either this global setting or the `minimizeToNotificationArea` global setting is set to true, the terminal will place an icon in the notification area.
+The user will also be able to utilize the `minimizeToNotificationArea` _action_.

-**Property name:** `alwaysShowTrayIcon`
+**Property name:** `alwaysShowNotificationIcon`

 **Necessity:** Optional